Upton railway station: Facilities

 The station facilities are somewhat rudimentary.
 Although longer, each platform is surfaced to receive four carriages only.
 The station is unstaffed at nearly all times, but has platform CCTV.
 Each of the two platforms has a waiting shelter with seating.
 There is no payphone or booking office, but there are electronic departure and arrival screens for live information to passengers.
 There is no official station car park, but very limited parking outside the station, at the drop-off point, on the old Ford Road bridge.
 Wheelchair and pram access to each of the two platforms is possible, and relatively easy, via the ramp-staircases.
 Though, as yet, platform access has not been modernised to the standard of that at Hooton.

 Services

-From Monday to Saturday, there is an hourly service between Bidston and Wrexham Central (two-hourly in the evening and on Bank Holidays).
+From Monday to Saturday, there is a service every 45 minutes between Bidston and Wrexham Central (two-hourly in the evening and on Bank Holidays).
 There is a service every 90 minutes each way on Sundays.
 Services are timed according to a Class 153 Super Sprinter DMU, although usually provided by a Transport for Wales Class 150/2 Sprinter DMU.